Your Nervous System Is the Gatekeeper of Your Mission

 Capacity Is Physiological, Not Just Mindset

 Your autonomic nervous system governs threat and safety responses.
 When life expands—through opportunity, leadership, success, or deeper intimacy—the nervous system scans for danger.
-If it detects threat, it mobilizes survival strategies: fight (overworking, controlling), flight (avoidance, pulling away), freeze (procrastination, numbness), or collapse (burnout, helplessness).
+If it detects a threat, it mobilizes survival strategies: fight (overworking, controlling), flight (avoidance, pulling away), freeze (procrastination, numbness), or collapse (burnout, helplessness).
 None of these states are moral failures; they’re physiological responses to perceived overload.

 This is why two people with the same talent and vision can have wildly different outcomes.
 One steadies under pressure and builds sustainably.
 The other oscillates between bursts of growth and periods of withdrawal.
 The difference isn’t character; it’s capacity to regulate.